Pressure at infinity and strong positive recurrence in negative curvature: Thermodynamical formalism

 \begin{prop}[Shadow Lemma] There exists $R_0>0$ such that for every given $R\ge R_0$, there exists a constant $C>0$ such that for all $\gamma\in\Gamma$,

 \end{prop}

-Observe that the measure $\nu^F$ constructed above is not unique a priori, but it will be unique in all interesting cases, see Section~\ref{ssec:SPR} for details.
+Observe that the probability measure $\nu^F$ constructed above is not unique a priori, but it will be unique in all interesting cases, see Section~\ref{ssec:SPR} for details.

 In fact, we will need a shadow lemma for the family of measures $\nu^{F,s}$, for $s>\delta_\Gamma(F)$.
-As the uniformity of the constants in the statements w.r.t.\ $s>\delta_\Gamma(F)$ will be crucial, we provide a detailed proof.
+As the uniformity of the constants in the statements with respect to $s>\delta_\Gamma(F)$ will be crucial, we provide a detailed proof.